-NOTICE IS HEREBY GIVEN THAT the Twentieth Annual General Meeting of REDtone Digital Berhad ("Company") will be conducted on a virtual basis for the purpose of considering and if thought fit, passing with or without modifications the resolutions set out in this Notice:

-Meeting Platform Date : https://www.berjayaregistration.com.my Thursday, 1 December 2022 Time : 10.00 a.m.
-Broadcast Venue : Manhattan V, Level 14, Berjaya Times Square Hotel Kuala Lumpur, No. 1, Jalan Imbi, 55100 Kuala Lumpur, Wilayah Persekutuan Mode of Communication : Typed text in the Meeting Platform Email your questions to corporateaffairs@redtone.com not later than 5.00 p.m. on Monday, 28 November 2022
+NOTICE IS HEREBY GIVEN THAT the Twenty-First Annual General Meeting of REDtone Digital Berhad ("Company") will be conducted on a virtual basis hosted on Securities Services e-Portal at https://sshsb.net.my/ at the broadcast venue at Manhattan V, Level 14, Berjaya Times Square Hotel Kuala Lumpur, No. 1, Jalan Imbi, 55100 Kuala Lumpur, Wilayah Persekutuan on Monday, 4 December 2023 at 10:00 a.m. for the following purposes:-